talvorn/talvorn.github.io/wikidump/Earth_Sect.md

 crafting and more on the personification of stone and the mountains.
-The Sect makes offerings of interesting stones or gems, often giving prayer and thanks to the [Old Stone Bones](Terra_The_Smith "wikilink") in groups as would be normal in the human number of tamples in their home city.
+The Sect makes offerings of interesting stones or gems, often giving prayer and thanks to the [Old Stone Bones](Terra_The_Smith "wikilink") in groups as would be normal in the huge number of tamples in their home city.
 Blessings asked for often cover more powerful magics, strength granted to defensive forifications, especially those made of rock or stone, or when embarking onto a new journey